 - 10.4 Participant Accounts.
 Individual bookkeeping accounts shall be maintained for each Participant.
 All payroll deductions from a Participant's Compensation shall be credited to such Participant's Plan account and shall be deposited with the general funds of the Company.
-All payroll deductions received or held by the Company may be used by the Company for any corporate purpose. - 10.5 No Interest Paid.
-Interest shall not be paid on sums deducted from a Participant's Compensation pursuant to the Plan. - 10.6 Administrative Errors.
-Notwithstanding the above, in the case of an administrative error by the Company, the Company may choose to accept a direct payment from a Participant in order to adjust for the Company's delay or mistake in processing a Subscription Agreement or in otherwise effecting a Participant's election under the Plan or as advisable to comply with the requirements of Section 423 of the Code.
+All payroll deductions received or held by the Company may be used by the Company for any corporate purpose, unless otherwise required by the laws of the jurisdiction where the payroll deductions are taken, as determined by the Committee. - 10.5 No Interest Paid.
+Interest shall not be paid on sums deducted from a Participant's Compensation pursuant to the Plan, unless otherwise required by the laws of the jurisdiction where the payroll deductions are taken, as determined by the Committee. - 10.6 Administrative Errors.
+Notwithstanding the above, in the case of an administrative error by the Company, the Company may choose to accept a direct payment from a Participant in order to adjust for the Company's delay or mistake in processing a Subscription Agreement or in otherwise effecting a Participant's election under the Plan or as advisable to comply with the requirements of Section 423 of the Code. - 10.7 Other Contributions.
+The Committee may allow Participants to make other contributions under the Plan via cash, check or other means instead of payroll deductions if payroll deductions are not permitted under applicable local law and, only for Offering in the 423 Component, the Committee determines that such other contributions are permissible under Section 423 of the Code.